 Interested in Teaching a Course Abroad?

 Have you thought about teaching a course abroad and /or connecting your course to an international experience?
 UNC’s Center for International Education is working to expand short-term, faculty-led programs for 2019.
-On Tuesday , April 10th we will be hosting a Faculty Forum for all faculty interested in leading a faculty-led study abroad for Spring break or Summer 2019.
+On Tuesday , September 10th, we will be hosting a Faculty Forum for all faculty interested in leading a faculty-led study abroad or those who need a refresher, for Spring break or Summer 2019.